-With nine full time faculty members and some 35 voluntary faculty, the Division of Dentristry, Oral and Maxillofacial Surgery is a major academic-based program providing care that ranges from general dentistry to advanced surgical restorative and reconstructive procedures.
-The Division also offers two programs that are among only a few in the New York region: a dedicated children's dentistry facility staffed by Pediatric Dentists, one of only a few in the New York region.
+With nine full time physicians and some 35 voluntary ones, the Division of Dentistry, Oral and Maxillofacial Surgery is a major academic-based program providing care that ranges from general dentistry to advanced surgical restorative and reconstructive procedures.
+We also offer a dedicated children's dentistry facility staffed by Pediatric Dentists, one of only a few in the New York region.
 At Weill Cornell Medicine, we’re proud to be leaders in providing care as world-class New York City-based oral surgeons.

-We have recently completed a major renovation that has resulted in an expanded, state-of-the-art, 4,000 square foot facility that can better serve our patients, provide a more comfortable environment and enhance our residency education and traning experience.
+We have recently completed a major renovation that has resulted in an expanded, state-of-the-art, 4,000-square-foot facility that can better serve our patients, provide a more comfortable environment and enhance our residency education and training experience.

 From routine dental care on teeth and gums to advanced dental surgery, including innovative arthroscopic surgery on jaw joints and major reconstructive facial surgery, we provide a full range of dental and oral medical care.